Letter From Center Executive Director

 Due to the COVID-19 pandemic, colleges had to immediately transition their instruction and support services to the online environment while still being mindful of the student experience.

-We are offering an online survey that colleges can use during this time to understand the current student experience.
 Strategies to engage students in the online learning environment and examples of online academic advising supports are also available.

 Descriptions of Online Teaching Strategies

 An advisor describes how the advisor and student can use the online individual student success plan.

 Two students discuss how they check their academic progress online.

 A student describes how she reviews her academic plan online and how often she reviews it.

 Students discuss the online resources that they use to track their progress.